thuml/DARE/README.md

-# Long-Sequence Recommendation Models Need Decoupled Embeddings
+# Long-Sequence Recommendation Models Need Decoupled Embeddings (ICLR 2025)

-This repository provides the official implementation of **DARE: Decoupled Attention and Representation Embedding model**.
+This repository provides the official implementation of **DARE: Decoupled Attention and Representation Embedding model** in our [paper](https://arxiv.org/abs/2410.02604).

 ## 🔥 News